seanhess/cards2/README.md

 [x] decks: draw a card
 [x] remove an object

+[ ] decks: add all cards to the board in a pile (actually add the dom elements?)
+[ ] decks: put card back in (on top)
+[ ] decks: shuffle

+!!! keep them in an array, because that makes the most sense
+--- you don't have to REMOVE them, because you have the filter

 [ ] move a card to your hand
 [ ] move a card out of your hand
 [ ] card to discard pile

 [ ] put a card back in a deck

+Decks/Hands - does the deck "contain" all its cards?

+EVERYTHING ON THE BOARD
+just in a stack, or in your hand. it's "where" it is. either on the table, or on something else

+$scope.table = []
+$scope.hand = []

+when you pick something up, it's not really on the table, it's floating

+but for syncing, it's better to do it the other way

+does $scope.table have EVERYTHING? no, scope.objects does, but not scope.table.
+Try using filters?

 BEST MODEL